mdaines/viz-js/README.md

     result = Viz("digraph g { x -> y -> z; }", { format: "plain" });

 If `src` has a syntax error, Graphviz's error message will be thrown as an exception.

+### PNG output

+Viz.js provides the `"png-image-element"` format in addition to the regular Graphviz formats.
+This returns an HTMLImageElement which can be inserted into the document.

+    image = Viz("digraph g { a -> b; }", { format: "png-image-element" });
+    document.body.appendChild(image);

+However, this won't work in a Web Worker context.
+In that case, ask for the `"svg"` format in the worker and convert using the accessory function `Viz.svgXmlToPngImageElement` in the window context.
+See tests/png.js for an example.

+### Supported Graphviz features

 These engines are supported: